diegollterza/projectEuler/README.md

 # Project Euler
 here are some of mine solutions to www.projecteuler.com problems.
 Feel free to share yours as well.
 Doing some per day.
 Training good coding practice.
+Also this is my first project here on github.